Arjuna Phalguna Movie Review

 Arjun (Sree Vishnu) has four close friends and can go to any extent for them.
 As one of his friends (Rangasthalam Mahesh) gets into neck-deep problems financially, Arjun takes a daring step and decides to become a drug peddler.

 He, along with his friends smuggles drugs in Araku but gets obstructed by a ruthless cop (Subba Raju).
-How Arjun and his friends go through hell and come out of this issue is the whole film all about.
+How Arjun and his friends go through hell and come out of this issue is what the whole film is all about.

 Sree Vishnu is a sincere actor and does well in a role that does not give him much scope to perform.
 His comic timing is good and Vishnu carries the film on his shoulders with his able performance.

-Heroine Amritha Aiyer has a good screen presence and does well in her village girl’s role.
+Heroine Amritha Aiyer has a good screen presence and does well in her village girl role.
 Rangasthalam Mahesh gets an important role and performs quite well.
 The other guys who played the friends were also okay.